-Thanksgiving Goes Global With Side Dishes from Around the World
+Thanksgiving Side Dishes from Around the World

 This year we're taking Thanksgiving on a global adventure.
 True, Thanksgiving is America's original Fall Classic, typically celebrated with time-tested, traditional foods and familiar flavors.
 But think of it.
-Back in the day, the pilgrims who arrived in this strange New World were introduced to many unknown foods and exotic flavors.
+Back in the day, the pilgrims who arrived in this strange New World were introduced to many unknown foods and exciting flavors.
 So this Thanksgiving, we're recreating that initial sense of wonderment by taking traditional Thanksgiving dinner in the other direction — and introducing exciting side dishes from the Old World into an otherwise familiar Thanksgiving repertoire.
 Come along.

 Mascarpone Mashed Potatoes